Kuldeep-Bacancy/react-notes/context-api.md

 - You need to create context using createContext
 - then you have to create Context Provider which provide context to your components
-- then you can craeate custom hook which consumes your context
+- then you can create custom hook which consumes your context

 ## Example